 On any product I receive for a blog or social media review, I will look up the product online and print out something that shows the price of the item.
 I did a review for a vacuum I received from a company.
 I then went to their website and printed out the description of that item and the price.

 From the IRS – You have to file an income tax return if your net earnings from self-employment were $400 or more.
 If your net earnings from self-employment were less than $400, you still have to file an income tax return if you meet any other filing requirement listed in the Form 1040 instructions.

 Office in the Home:

 Office in the home is such a great deduction when you itemize your taxes.
-We personally have one room which is specifically for our office.
-It has a closet to store all our office and blogging supplies.
+We have 2 rooms in our home which are specifically for our offices.
+Mr. G also runs his online business from his office.
+They both have closets to store all our office supplies.
 The law is clear about having a specified area defined as your office to allow for deductions.

 What can you deduct for an Office in the Home: